SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

-Sumo Logic provides this configuration based cloud source to collect log data from vendor APIs with a modular configuration.
+With our configuration-based (_config-based_) cloud source, you can collect log data from vendor APIs with a modular configuration.
 The goal of this source is for Sumo Logic to expand the configuration modules over time giving greater compatibility with vendor APIs, but to acknowledge complex APIs will still require a specific cloud source and not be compatible with this source.

 :::note
 This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).